 Overall client confidentiality is still safeguarded because individually identifying information such as full names is not given.
 Also the supervisor is covered by the same code of ethics with regard to confidentiality as the counsellor.

 Counsellors don’t give advice since one of the purposes of counselling is to provide an environment in which you can make your own decisions.
-Careful listening is an important part of a counsellor’s role, this can help them to sum up what they understand you have been saying so far which can help you define your problem areas.
+Careful listening is an important part of a counsellor’s role, this can help facilitate understanding which can help you define and work with your problem areas.